 The Fourth Oldest Extant Statehouse

 The Newport Colony House is the fourth oldest statehouse still standing in the United States.
 It was designed by builder/architect Richard Munday, who also designed Trinity Church and the Seventh Day Baptist Meeting House in Newport.
-The Colony House was built between 1736 and 1739 by Benjamin Wyatt.
+The Colony House was built between 1739 and 1741 by Benjamin Wyatt.
 Tradition maintains that people of African descent were engaged in the construction of this building.
 More research needs to be done to establish who these individuals were and what their freedom status was.

 The building replaced a smaller wooden courthouse built about 1687.
 The Colony House was constructed as part of the movement to bring formal town planning to Newport, which until then had developed in haphazard fashion.
 It was intended to help transform the Parade, as Washington Square was then named, into an elegant public space in keeping with the traditions of English cities.
 The design of the Colony House is derived from the English Georgian style popularized by the architect Sir Christopher Wren, but its floor plan follows the customary layout of English town or guild halls, which often had an open marketplace on the ground floor and civic offices on the second floor.